borismus/spectrogram/README.md

 ![Latency estimation](latency.png)

+Having the oscillator built-in is also pretty fun.
+You can [send morse code][morse] (short short short, long long, short short long, short short short), [scan for radio stations][radio], make 8-bit character [dying sound effects][sfx], simulate [aliens, ghosts and theremins][ghosts], and annoy [small, annoying dogs][dogs].

 I use the tool mostly in Chrome, but it also works in Firefox.
-No other browser currently has both `getUserMedia` and Web Audio API support.
+Unfortunately no other browser currently has both `getUserMedia` and Web Audio API support.

+[morse]: sounds/morse.wav
+[radio]: sounds/radio.wav
+[sfx]: sounds/sfx.wav
+[ghosts]: sounds/ghosts.wav
+[dogs]: sounds/dogs.wav

 # Parameters and what they do